 Investigative journalists, critical academics, female activists, intellectuals and political leaders under a hail of bullets

-This analysis based on the observation of the systemic and structural violence against women generated by State and institutions aims at showing the processes and procedures of exclusion of women scientists leading to the silenting and repression of their identities, roles and leadership in public space with the use of abusive politics, everyday sexism and police brutality.
+This analysis based on the observation of the systemic and structural violence against women generated by State and institutions aims at showing the processes and procedures of exclusion of women scientists leading to the repression of the expression of their identities, roles and leadership in the public space with the use of abusive politics, everyday sexism and police brutality.

-The experience of the woman as a scientist and at borders recorded during 5 years shapes the analysis of the structures of influence and power at play with the systemic violence embodied by frequent attacks on women scientists’ representations, images and public appearances in media, politics and society, in western societies and non-western societies.
+The experience of the woman as a scientist and at borders recorded during 5 years shapes an analysis of the structures of influence and power at play with the systemic violence embodied by attackers of women scientists’ representations, images and public appearances in media, politics and society, in western societies and non-western societies.

-Apart of situations of inequality, and unfair treatment at work, at home or in street, produced by the common and abusive categorizations of women’s active roles in society, this analysis aims at showing how these processes conduct to the silenting of women’s contributions in different fields as journalism, social activism, social development, business or emergent markets.
+Apart of situations of inequality, and unfair treatment at work, at home or in street, produced by the common and abusive categorizations of women’s active roles in society, this analysis aims at showing how these processes conduct to the silencing and erasure of women’s contributions in different fields as journalism, social activism, social development, business or emergent markets.

-These logics of domination and social exclusion based on discrimination and gender bias and the constant disputes over their status and legitimacy as scientists and leaders erode the benefits of their social works by excluding the richness and valuable contributions of women and networks of women (Di Chiro, 2004), prejudicing alternative markets and emergent economies.
+These logics of domination and social exclusion based on discrimination and gender bias and the constant disputes over their status and legitimacy as scientists and leaders erode the benefits of their social works by excluding the richness and value of their works (Di Chiro, 2004), prejudicing the emergence or protection of alternative markets and alternative economies.

-Through the use of our methodology (Debaveye, 2012), we identified two main categories of criminalization and exploitation :
+Through the use of our methodology (Debaveye, 2012), we identified two main categories of criminalisation and exploitation :

-- Intellectual professions as journalists, researchers, academics or scientists seem to be more at stake with the issue as women in leadership are both being more visible in social networks and media and more associated with notions of economic empowerment.
+- Intellectual professions as : journalists, researchers, academics or scientists who seem to be more at stake with the issue as women in leadership are both being more visible in social networks and media and more associated with notions of economic empowerment

 - Migrant women, displaced women and women in transit as they become targets of violence while being far from home and exposed to trafficking or sexual violence.

-We argue that these categories of women are being criminalized to then be subjugated and to serve the purposes for economic exploitation as “there are not place anymore for social relations to be expressed as the situations involved a loss in sociality, be it, for situations of war opposing the national interests of two countries, or states of advanced capitalism in which economical transactions have been substituted to the human and social relation”.http://juliedebaveye.com/copenhagen-the-resilient-city-for-a-woman-entrepreneur/
+We argue that these categories of women are being intensively tracked and criminalized to then be subjugated to the purpose of economic exploitation as « there are not place anymore for social relations to be expressed as the situations involved a loss in sociality, be it, for situations of war opposing the national interests of two countries, or states of advanced capitalism in which economical transactions have been substituted to the human and social relation ».http://juliedebaveye.com/copenhagen-the-resilient-city-for-a-woman-entrepreneur/